 Shocker City Partnership

-The Shocker City Partnership grants resident tuition rates to students from specific metropolitan areas in Missouri, Oklahoma, and Texas, making the cost of attending Wichita State significantly less than out-of-state tuition.
+The Shocker City Partnership grants resident tuition rates to students from specific metropolitan areas in Colorado, Missouri, Oklahoma, and Texas, making the cost of attending Wichita State significantly less than out-of-state tuition.
 Undergraduate students enrolled in 15 credit hours per semester would save more than $8,950 per year in tuition and fees, compared to nonresident tuition rates.
 Shocker City Partnership is also available to graduate students.

 The Midwest Student Exchange Program offers 33 percent off out-of-state tuition to residents of Illinois, Indiana, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin who meet the program’s qualifications for major, test score and GPA.
 MSEP students save about $5,700 each year.